 Understanding that loss is truly recovering from an injury, it can help us view the healing process in a different way.
 If a person has broken a bone or recovering from a major surgery, they are expected to take time to heal.
 Healing involves, resting, taking vitamins, perhaps physical therapy (exercise), necessary bandaging (eating healthy) and time to heal the open wound from the inside out.

-When we have emotional loss many times we are trying to heal from the outside in, placing emotional band aids on, to cover the open wound.
-If another emotional loss happens when we have not dealt with the first, then the wound never heals leaving it open and exposed to infection.
+When we have emotional loss many times we are trying to heal from the outside in, placing emotional band aids on, to cover our open wound.
+If another emotional loss happens when we have not dealt with the first one, then the wound never heals leaving it open and exposed to infection.
 When this happens many people turn to alcohol, drugs, prescription medication to fight the infection, but unlike a physical wound, the emotional wound only gets worse, with this prescription.